Why It Works

-This recipe comes from my recent book, Winter Cocktails.
+This recipe comes from my 2013 book, Winter Cocktails.
+Tart apple bits and dried cranberries, along with clementine slices, enhance this classic.
 In addition to the expected cloves and allspice, this hot cider includes black peppercorns' subtle burn and coriander's citrus notes.
 For an extra treat, top this cider with freshly whipped cream.

 - 1 tablespoon whole allspice berries